The Barry F. Lorenzetti Foundation and the Quebec Veterans Foundation join forces empowering women veterans to live in

 INJURIES RELATED TO OPERATIONAL STRESS INJURY (OSI AND PAIN MANAGEMENT CLINICS) AT STE.
 ANNE’S HOSPITAL

 Outpatient OSI Clinics

 There are two outpatient clinics treating operational stress injuries (OSI); the primary is located in Ste.
 Anne’s Hospital and the other is a satellite office located in Longueuil.
 These clinics are exclusively dedicated to veterans.
 Their injuries can be physical in nature requiring pain management or be related to mental health issues, such as PTSD.

 They serve over 1,200 patients from all over the province.
-Out-of-town patients can stay at Edith’s House, small guest house on hospital grounds, which is operated by the Foundation.
+Out-of-town patients can stay at Edith’s House, a small guest house on hospital grounds, which is operated by the Foundation.

 Residential OSI Clinic

 The only residential clinic for Canadian veterans with an OSI is also located in Ste.
 Anne’s Hospital.
 It accommodates up to 10 residents at a time and serves approximately 55 patients per year.